-Plan as you continue to go
+Start as you mean to go

 Feeding human food to your cat

-If you do want to give your cat human food, don't make a habit of doing so as it isn't nutritionally balanced for the cat.
-The occasional table scrap is fine if only given very occasionally, and always put the food into the cat's bowl.
+The occasional table scrap is fine if only given very occasionally, and always put the food into the cat’s bowl.
 Also bear in mind that if you feed human food regularly, it may make your cat picky and less likely to want to eat his own food.

-Feeding food past its use by date
+Feeding food past its use-by date

 Cats are not waste disposal systems.
 If the food is out of date, or has spoiled and isn’t fit for human consumption, then it is not acceptable to expect your cat to eat it.
 Cats can become sick with food poisoning just like humans can.
 If in any doubt whatsoever, don’t give it to your cat.

-Feeding dog food
+Don’t feed dog food

 Cats have different nutritional requirements to dogs and feeding them dog food will result in a taurine deficiency.
 Dogs eat dog food and cats eat cat food.